WARNING: My next guest will take you to the seedier side of town–down a dank, murky alley–a place I didn’t know I had the guts to go.

 Niamh O’Connor: Oh yeah? (cool glare)

-HDYGT: Yeah.
-Now your turn. (licks pencil, flips page) What do you like most about your work?
+Kristi: Yeah. (flips notepad page) This is fun!
+Now your turn.
+What do you like most about your work?

-Niamh O’Connor: Who wants to know? (stands, sound of wooden chair knocked over)
+Niamh O’Connor: Who wants to know? (stands suddenly, sound of her wooden chair knocked over)

 Niamh O’Connor: Thanks.
 I love the craft involved in stripping a sentence back to the absolute basics, to get the maximum hit.
 I love the language of crime.
 Passive it ain’t.

-Niamh O’Connor: (slaps HDYGT upside the head) Pay attention.
+Niamh O’Connor: (slaps Kristi upside the head) Pay attention.
 I’m only gonna say this once.

 Niamh O’Connor: What’s with the spotlight?
 You’re blinding me.